Click on the below links to access the Multi-Agency Referral Form for:

 Referrals should be made to the Duty Team where the child is living or is found.

-If the child is known to have an allocated social worker, referrals should be made directly to the allocated worker or, in her/his absence, the manager or a duty officer in that team.
+If the child is known to have an allocated social worker, referrals should be made directly to the allocated worker or, in their absence, the manager or a duty social worker in that team.

 If a child is identified by an agency as being in imminent danger than they should contact the Police for an emergency response by calling 999